 Another thing to remember?
-In early recovery, the lack of extra feel good chemicals coming from our substance or behavior of choice causes us to feel out-of-wack.
-Our brain stops making as many natural feel good chemicals, because it’s accustomed to the boost from our addiction.
-Samantha Panek, LLMSW and Workit Health Coach, explains, “We’re especially desperate for feel good chemicals in early recovery because they have become depleted.
+In early recovery, the lack of extra feel-good chemicals coming from our substance or behavior of choice causes us to feel out-of-wack.
+Our brain stops making as many natural feel-good chemicals, because it’s accustomed to the boost from our addiction.
+Samantha Panek, LLMSW, explains, “We’re especially desperate for feel-good chemicals in early recovery because they have become depleted.
 It’s like a flood of unbalanced emotions, feelings, and anxiety when people stop using.”

 Why do addiction triggers matter?

 Addiction can feel hopeless, but the more each of us understand about how addiction works, the better equipped we are to be active participants in our own recoveries.
 It can often feel like a relapse comes out of the blue, when in fact triggers led us towards it.